 The immediate cause of exchange rate and price stabilization was the press report in August 1922 that the League of Nations would soon start working on Austrian fiscal reform.
-The protocols signed on October 2, 1922 provided for (1) Austria's political independence and sovereignty; (2) the granting of international loans; and (3) the establishment of an independent central bank and the government's pledge not to monetize the budget deficits.
+The protocols signed on October 2, 1922 provided for (i) Austria's political independence and sovereignty, (ii) the granting of international loans, and (iii) the establishment of an independent central bank and the government's pledge not to monetize the budget deficits.
 In addition, the Reparation Commission renounced claims on Austria.

 The implementing legislation of November 14, 1922 established a new central bank and prohibited the central bank from lending to the government without collateral worth an equivalent amount of gold and foreign assets.
 The bank was also required to cover its note issues with gold, foreign assets and commercial paper.
 The gold convertibility of the currency would be restored when the government's obligations were reduced to 30 million gold crowns.
 At the same time, the government decided to discharge 100,000 civil servants, to raise the prices of government-sold goods and services, and to reform the systems of collecting taxes and customs duties.
+As a result, the Austrian budget was balanced within two years.